 Discipline-Specific Admission Requirements

-Specific admission requirements defined by the faculty of the Department of Geosciences follow the guidelines established by the School of Graduate Studies.
+Specific admission requirements defined by the faculty in Geosciences follow the guidelines established by the School of Graduate Studies.
 Typically, a student would be expected to hold an undergraduate or master's degree in environmental sciences, geology, geography or a closely-related field.
 Opportunities within the department range from the physical sciences to the humanities.
-Because of the wide range of faculty expertise, and in keeping with the general spirit of the entire interdisciplinary program, the faculty of the Department of Geosciences has deliberately chosen to establish broad guidelines for admission of Interdisciplinary Ph.D. students.
+Because of the wide range of faculty expertise, and in keeping with the general spirit of the entire interdisciplinary program, the faculty in Geosciences has deliberately chosen to establish broad guidelines for admission of Interdisciplinary Ph.D. students.
 All prospective graduate students must attain a GPA of 3.0 or above, on a 4.0 scale, in all university work prior to admission.
 Three letters of recommendation from professors as well as a proposal from the prospective student detailing goals and expectations are needed for an evaluation of the application.
 Students are expected to have an advisor at the time of admission.

 Suggested Compatible Co-disciplines

-Faculty members in the Department of Geosciences conduct research in applied geophysics, atmospheric sciences, engineering geology, and environmental geology, stratigraphy, geochemistry, GIS, mineral deposits, neotectonics, geoarcheology, geomorphology, Quaternary environments, cultural and historical geography (Europe, Latin America, the Caribbean and West Africa) and historical cartography.
-Suitable co-disciplines for the Interdisciplinary Ph.D. program are practically unlimited (see http://cas.umkc.edu/geosciences/phd.asp for possibilities).
+Faculty members in Geosciences conduct research in applied geophysics, atmospheric sciences, climate variability and climate change, engineering geology, environmental geology, geoarcheology, geochemistry, geomorphology, GIS, mineral deposits, neotectonics, Quaternary environments, stratigraphy and volcanos and hazards planetary geology.
+Suitable co-disciplines for the Interdisciplinary Ph.D. program are practically unlimited.
 Consultation with the principal graduate advisors for geology and geography would be a good way for the student to explore the possibilities.
-Previous and existing geology students have designated co-disciplines of , , , , and .
-Previous geography Ph.D. students have designated the social sciences consortium and as a co-discipline.
-Other excellent possibilities would include , , and .

 Core Program Requirements